 Note: If none of the above apply, the Public Interest Disclosure Act may not be the best way to raise your concern.
-Please consider addressing the matter through other internal policies (e.g., Employee Code of Conduct and Ethics, Bullying and Harassment Policy, etc.) and procedures or contact your supervisor or https://myogc.bcogc.ca/human-resources-hr for guidance.
+Please consider addressing the matter through other internal policies (e.g., Employee Code of Conduct and Ethics, Bullying and Harassment Policy, etc.) and procedures or contact your supervisor or human resources for guidance.